-I grew up with a relatively privileged upbringing in the 1980s.
+I was fortunate to grow up with a relatively privileged upbringing in the 1980s.

 We were what I still consider solidly middle class.
 My parents owned a single-family home in the suburbs on Long Island, my dad had a stable white-collar job, my mom also worked part-time while we weren’t in school, we never worried about food or our heating bill, and every few years we took a month-long trip back to Taiwan.